 “Generally, you can start anywhere,” says Beduhn.
 “I look at the vegetation around me, review the locations from my resource mapping and begin the delineation with a sample point.”

 These are the field procedures to follow in both upland and wetland areas:

 1. Look at the vegetation around you.
 What types of vegetation do you see?
-It’s not uncommon to find vegetation that can be found in both upland and wetland areas.
+It’s not uncommon to find vegetation in both upland and wetland areas.
 Rebecca will sometimes touch the vegetation to determine what the plant is.
-For example, Bedhun could feel edges on one plant picked during a delineation and as a result could identify the plant.
+For example, Bedhun could feel edges on one plant picked during a delineation, and as a result, could identify the plant.
 “It helps to remember ‘sedges have edges’,” said Beduhn.
 “Many sedges are found in wetlands, but not all of them.
 It’s important to identify the type of sedge to determine the hydric indicator status of that species.”
 Other interesting vegetation found in this particular delineation is “sticky Willy.”
 Botanists won’t call it sticky Willy — they use the scientific names.
 Rebecca says some of the descriptive, common names can be helpful to remember a particular plant species.
 Other vegetation includes milkweed and reed canary grass – both of which can be found in uplands and wetlands.
 When you locate an area where the dominant vegetation is hydrophytic (grows in wetlands the majority of the time), you are on the right track to finding your wetland boundary.

 3. Complete a soil sample.

 Additional conditions to note during a wetland delineation is the temperature (higher or lower than normal) and precipitation (wetter or drier than normal).

 Watch Beduhn in this video as she goes through the step-by-step of a soil sample.

 Content of a wetland delineation report consists of:

 After the draft report is prepared, the project owner then engages a wetland regulatory agency to review and confirm the results.